-However, as we'll see in the next section, and as already noticed by \citet{2011RAA....11..369R}, the uncertainties on the star formation history affecting essentially redshift $z>2$ where sources don't contribute significantly to the integrated signal, our final results are not expected to vary by more than a factor 2, depending on the choice of the SFR.
-The final rate is just the sum of the rates from the different categories :
+However, as was already noticed by \citet{2011RAA....11..369R}, because of the uncertainties on the star formation history essentially affect redshift $z>2$ where sources do not contribute significantly to the integrated signal, our final results are not expected to vary by more than a factor 2, depending on the choice of the SFR.
+Therefore, we focused on one particular SFR choice, which is shown in Fig.~\ref{fig:sfr}.